 The Professional Certificate in Marine Technology provides the student with the technical diving skills needed for entry into the offshore and inland diving industry as professional marine technicians and commercial divers.
-The program is fast paced immersion into surface supply and SCUBA diving, and includes air and helium-oxygen elements, diving safety, professional work habits, underwater work skills, and diving science needed to become a professional commercial diver.
+The program is a fast paced immersion into surface supply and SCUBA diving, and includes air and helium-oxygen elements, diving safety, professional work habits, underwater work skills, and the diving science needed to become a professional commercial diver.
 Students will develop problem solving, team building, and communication skills appropriate with this program.

 After completion of the core training, students will be directed to one of two diving professional concentrations:

 The Diver Medic concentration prepares students in the medical aspects of diving and advanced training in hyperbaric medicine.
 Diver medics are respected professionals who perform regular work as divers and, when necessary, respond to medical emergencies on the job.
 Graduate with a Diver Medic concentration and you will be trained as a Diver Medic Technician, qualified for work as a “tender” and diver medic for underwater job sites inland and offshore.
 This concentration qualifies you to take both Emergency Medical Technician-Basic (EMT-B) and National Board of Diving and Hyperbaric Medical Technology (NBDHMT) exams.

 Underwater Inspection Technology (Nondestructive Testing)